magento/devdocs/src/compliance/privacy/gdpr.md

 title: General Data Protection Regulation
 ---

-# General Data Protection Regulation

-The European Union (EU) enacted [General Data Protection Regulation](https://www.eugdpr.org/) (GDPR) to give its citizens more control over their personal data.
+The European Union (EU) enacted [General Data Protection Regulation](https://ec.europa.eu/info/law/law-topic/data-protection_en) (GDPR) to give its citizens more control over their personal data.
 GDPR applies to any organization operating within the EU.
 It also applies to organizations outside of the EU that offer goods or services to customers or businesses in the EU.

 System integrators can use the data flow diagrams and database information in the Personal Information Reference to build scripts to resolve use cases similar to the following: